-The State of Kansas provided approximately 33.1% of the total resources for the University during fiscal year 2019.
-This is down slightly from the 34.7% provided during fiscal year 2018.
-The fiscal year 2020 state appropriation budget is approved for \$33.3 million.
+The State of Kansas provided approximately 35.3% of the total resources for the University during fiscal year 2020.
+This is up slightly from the 33.1% provided during fiscal year 2019.
+The fiscal year 2021 state appropriation budget is approved for \$32.7 million, a decrease from the fiscal year 2020 appropriation.

 In managing our budget, the highest priority of the University continues to be serving the needs of our students.
 Any reductions to the state appropriated amount would have a significant impact on the operations of the University.
-While no reductions in state appropriations are anticipated at this time, we are also dependent on tuition and fee revenue from enrolled students which comprises 37.7% of our total budget.
-Although enrollment for the fall 2019 shows a slight increase, anticipated revenue for FY 2020 is expected to be down due to the mix of students.
-A tuition and fee increase of 2.50% was approved for FY 2020 for graduate students only.
+Reductions in state appropriations were made in fiscal year 2021, with federal COVID funds being allocated to mitigate the impact.
+Currently the University is planning for a 10% reduction in the fiscal year 2022 state appropriation.
+We are also dependent on tuition and fee revenue from enrolled students which comprises 35.9% of our total budget.
+Enrollment for fall 2020 is anticipated to be down due to the ongoing pandemic.
+A tuition and fee increase of 2.50% was approved for fiscal year 2021.